airportyh/pipa/README.md

 # pipa language

-This is a programming language.
+This is a programming language whose goal is to bootstrap itself, as in to write the compiler in the language itself.
-The goal is to bootstrap itself, is in to write the compiler in the language itself.
 Also, it should be more pleasant to write the compiler in the new language.

 ## Features